apify/apify-docs/sources/academy/platform/getting_started/apify_api.md

 https://api.apify.com/v2/acts/YOUR_USERNAME~adding-actor/run-sync-get-dataset-items?token=YOUR_TOKEN_HERE&format=csv
 ```

-There are many more parameters which can be passed to this endpoint.
+Additional parameters can be passed to this endpoint.
 You can learn about them [here](/api/v2#/reference/actors/run-actor-synchronously-and-get-dataset-items/run-actor-synchronously-with-input-and-get-dataset-items)

 > Note: It is safer to put your API token in the **Authorization** header like so: `Authorization: Bearer YOUR_TOKEN`.
 This is very easy to configure in [Postman](../../glossary/tools/postman.md), [Insomnia](../../glossary/tools/insomnia.md), or any other modern HTTP client.